Mudit1234Sinha/My-first-Game-/README.md

 # My-first-Game-
-This is my first game, which i made using python and tkinter library
+This is my first game, which i made using python and turtle graphics